-31 In brief, what advice do you have with respect to labour or employment relationships and agreements for a foreign lawyer advising a foreign client contemplating entering into a business deal with a company from your jurisdiction?
+32 In brief, what advice do you have with respect to labour or employment relationships and agreements for a foreign lawyer advising a foreign client contemplating entering into a business deal with a company from your jurisdiction?
 What are the red flags?

-In this respect, it should be considered that any enterprising investment must have in mind the analysis of labour aspects by a local specialist consultancy, in order to comply with regulations, make use of the existing benefits, and successfully deal with the country's practices, having in mind, for instance, that Chilean legislation has been conceived as a manner to protect what has been judged as the weakest part of a labour relationship, that is to say, the employee.
-Also, it is important to consider that labour law is governed for what is known as the "principle of reality", by which, more than legal designations or considerations, the reality of practice shall prevail at the moment of judging a practical situation.
-In fact, many legal figures which seem to be appropriate and lawful in front of the civil law are in fact questionable from the labour law perspective, elements that must be taken into consideration at the time of running a business.
+In this respect, it should be considered that any enterprising investment must have in mind the analysis of labour aspects by a local specialist consultancy, in order to comply with regulations, make use of the existing benefits and successfully deal with the country's practices.
+It is worth noting that Chilean labour legislation has been conceived as a manner to protect what has been judged as the weaker part of the labour relationship, that is to say, the employee.
+Also, it is important to consider that labour law is governed for what is known as the 'principle of reality', by which, more than legal designations or considerations, the reality of practice shall prevail at the moment of judging a practical situation.
+In fact, many legal figures which seem to be appropriate and lawful according to civil law are in fact questionable from the labour law perspective.
+These and other elements must be taken into consideration when running a business in Chile.